vivienhuangg/nibble/api-spec.md

 ### POST /api/Recipe/createRecipe

 **Description:** Adds a new recipe with an empty tag set, sets creation and update times, and returns the new recipe's ID.
+Optionally tracks the parent recipe if this recipe is forked from another.

 **Requirements:**

-- owner exists; title ≠ ""; ingredients and steps well-formed
+- owner exists; title ≠ ""; ingredients and steps well-formed; if forkedFrom is provided, that recipe must exist

 **Effects:**

-- adds new recipe with empty tag set, sets creation/update times; returns the new recipe's ID
+- adds new recipe with empty tag set, sets creation/update times; optionally tracks the parent recipe if forkedFrom is provided; returns the new recipe's ID

 **Request Body:**